Video games in the Czech Republic: Consumer availability

 The video game market in the Czech Republic is currently growing, with a spend of 2.202 billion Czech koruna (CZK) across both the Czech Republic and Slovakia in 2011.
 The corresponding total for 2012 was 2.436 billion CZK, a growth of 10.6%.
 Purchased video games made up one third of this amount.

 The most popular genres among Czech players are action and sports games.
 The growth of the market is expected with next-generation consoles such as the PlayStation 4 and the Xbox One.

 Video game associations

-Czech Games is a community of video game developers in the Czech Republic.
-It was established in 2001 and since then it has supported video game development beginners.
-It has its own phorum where developers can share its experience and show their work.
-The association also organizes Game Developers Session and GAMEDAY Festival.
+Czech Games is a community of video game developers based in the Czech Republic.
+It was established in 2001 and since then has supported video game development beginners.
+It has its own forum where developers can share their experience and showcase their work.
+The association also organizes the Game Developers Session conference and the GAMEDAY Festival.

 Video Game Industry Association of the Czech Republic and the Slovak Republic exists to promote video games in the two named countries.
 Video game developers, publishers, importers and distributors all belong to the organization.
 The association also organizes the BOOOM Contest.